Dovid Raskin: Early life

 Rabbi Raskin was born in Babruysk, Byelorussian SSR, Soviet Union (now Belarus) in 1927.
 His father was arrested when Dovid was twelve due to his activities in strengthening Jewish life under Soviet repression.

 During World War II, Rabbi Raskin and his family narrowly escaped German-occupied Leningrad.
 They received last-minute train tickets, escaping just before the last bridge was destroyed by the Nazis.
 Their journey led them through Omsk and Novosibirsk before settling in Alma-Ata.

-His father, Reb Yaakov Yosef, assisted in securing housing and medical care for the Rebbe’s parents, Rabbi Levi Yitzchak and Chana Schneerson, during their exile in Alma-Ata.
-Rabbi Dovid personally cared for the Rebbe’s father, even helping him put on Tefillin when he was too weak.
+His father, Reb Yaakov Yosef, assisted in securing housing and medical care for the Rebbe's parents, Rabbi Levi Yitzchak and Chana Schneerson, during their exile in Alma-Ata.
+Rabbi Dovid personally cared for the Rebbe's father, even helping him put on Tefillin when he was too weak.

 In the winter of 5710 (1950), Rabbi Raskin was part of a group of five Chabad students sent to New York to study under the sixth Lubavitcher Rebbe, Rabbi Yosef Yitzchak Schneersohn.

 Career

 In 1955, Rabbi Menachem Mendel Schneerson appointed Raskin as to the board of directors for the newly founded Lubavitch Youth Organization.
 Raskin was later appointed as chairman, a position he held until his death on May 10, 2011.

-In 1961, he became the spiritual director of the central Tomchei Temimim Yeshiva at 770 Eastern Parkway, a role he held until his passing.
+In 1961, he became the spiritual director of the central Tomchei Temimim Yeshiva at 770 Eastern Parkway, a role he held until his death.

 Raskin was also a faculty member of the United Lubavitcher Yeshivoth and was appointed to the boards of Chabad-Lubavitch's central organization including Agudas Chasidei Chabad, Merkos L’Inyonei Chinuch, Mahane Israel (Chabad), as well as Beth Rivkah girls school.

 Relationship with Lubavitcher Rebbe

-Rabbi Raskin was the Rebbe’s regular baal korei (Torah reader) during weekday services and had the responsibility of preparing the Daled Minim for the Rebbe and his wife.
+Rabbi Raskin was the Rebbe's regular baal korei (Torah reader) during weekday services and had the responsibility of preparing the Daled Minim for the Rebbe and his wife.